karlahrnndz/everest-expeditions/README.md

 # himalayan-db
-Visualizing data from the Himalayan Database.
+Visualizing the elevation of Everest expeditions as recorded in the Himalayan Database.